AppsComTr/Spaceship/README.md

 - PubSub
 - Server

-As you can understand from their names, they only responsible for their own jobs.
+As you can understand from their names, they are only responsible for their own jobs.
 Modules are initialized with other modules if necessary.

 To start up server, these all modules should be created and after that, server's `StartServer` method should be called with passing all of these modules.
 In this method, gRPC and grpc-gateway servers are configured.
 Additional and necessary endpoints are defined on a router to accept web socket connections and serving metrics for [Prometheus](https://prometheus.io) over an endpoint.